8 Things You Can Do to Prep for Thanksgiving Now

 - Defrost the turkey: Give the turkey at least 24 hours for every 5 lbs of turkey.
 Meaning, if you have a 20 lb turkey it will need four days in the fridge to defrost.
 If you’re purchasing a fresh turkey, make sure it’s ordered by now.
 Here’s how to cook the perfect turkey.

 - Brine: If you plan on doing it this year, the turkey should rest in the brining liquid for 12 to 24 hours, so plan for that and be ready by Saturday.

-- Order rentals: I usually had 21 to 25 people for Thanksgiving dinner.
-Obviously gatherings are still different, but to make things easier for myself, I usually order rentals for the day and usually have dinner and dessert plates, cutlery and wine glasses delivered to my house.
+- Order rentals: I usually have 21 to 25 people for Thanksgiving dinner.
+To make things easier for myself, I usually order rentals for the day and have dinner and dessert plates, cutlery, and wine glasses delivered to my house.
 Not only does this provide me with enough dishes for everyone in attendance, but the rentals go back into their containers immediately and are returned dirty, meaning there are fewer dishes that will need washing.